sauce-archives/help/docs/general-reference/settings.md

 <h4 id="plans_tab">Plans</h4>
 This tab allows you to change your subscribed <a href="#plans">Testing Plans</a>.

-See our homepage for an overview of all plans and pricing: <a href="https://testobject.com/pricing" target="_blank">https://testobject.com/pricing</a>
+See our homepage for an overview of all plans and our pricing: <a href="https://testobject.com/pricing" target="_blank">https://testobject.com/pricing</a>

 <h4>Billing</h4>